vidformer

 Test PyPI version Crates.io Version Open In Colab License

-A research project providing infrastructure for video-native interfaces.
+A research project providing infrastructure for video-native interfaces and accelerating computer vision visualization.
 Developed by the OSU Interactive Data Systems Lab.

 🎯 Why vidformer

-Vidformer efficiently transforms video data, enabling faster annotation, editing, and processing of video dataβ€”without having to focus on performance.
+Vidformer efficiently transforms videos, enabling faster annotation, editing, and processing of video dataβ€”without having to focus on performance.

 It uses a declarative specification format to represent transformations.
 This enables: